Ginny Berson: The Furies Collective and Olivia Records

 After serving in the Peace Corps, Berson returned to the US and moved to Washington, DC.
-She found the Women’s Liberation Movement, came out as a lesbian in 1970, and became a member of The Furies – a radiqcal lesbian separatist collective.
+She found the Women’s Liberation Movement, came out as a lesbian in 1970, and became a member of The Furies – a radical lesbian separatist collective.
 She wrote extensively for The Furies newspaper from 1972 to 1973.
 In 1973, Berson and her romantic partner, Meg Christian, helped found Olivia Records, a national women’s record company created to release music centered on women’s lives.
 Similar to The Furies, Olivia Records operated as a collective that created an alternative feminist economic institution for women in the music and music distribution industry.
 Olivia Records, along with Berson and Meg Christian, moved from Washington DC to Los Angeles in March 1975 and then to Oakland in 1977.
 Christian and Berson ended their relationship in 1976 which led Berson to transition from managing and touring with Christian to working with the record label’s distribution network and eventually leaving Olivia Records in 1980.
 Berson went on to write a book titled, Olivia on the Record: A Radical Experiment in Women’s Music, published by Aunt Lute Books in the fall of 2020.